kyma-incubator/compass/docs/compass/03-formation-templates.md

 Each Formation Template provides a list of application types that are allowed to be assigned to a formation that is based on the template.
 Currently, every Formation Template allows exactly one runtime type to be included in a formation.

 The template also provides additional metadata fields such as `runtimeTypeDisplayName` and `runtimeArtifactKind`.
 The `runtimeTypeDisplayName` is the brand name representing this runtime.
 Unlike `runtimeType`, this value is suitable for UI visualizations and external documents where a brand name that customers are familiar with should be used.
-As for the runtime artifact kind, it's an enum with the following allowed values: `SUBSCRIPTION`, `SERVICE_INSTANCE`  and `ENVIRONMENT_INSTANCE`.
+As for the `runtimeArtifactKind`, it's an enum with the following allowed values: `SUBSCRIPTION`, `SERVICE_INSTANCE`  and `ENVIRONMENT_INSTANCE`.

 ## GraphQL API
 Formation Templates are defined in the following way: